thomas0299/thomas0299.github.io/_research_projects/world_bank.md

 ---
 title: "The Persistent Impact of Electoral Incentives on the Quality of Infrastructure - Rogger & Somani 💦"
 permalink: /research_projects/world_bank
-excerpt: 'What determines the quality of a nation’s infrastructure?'
+excerpt: 'What determines the quality of a nation’s infrastructure?

+Rogger, D. & Somani, R., (2023) “The persistent impact of electoral incentives on the quality of infrastructure”, Journal of Public Economics 222, doi.org/10.1016/j.jpubeco.2023.104880
+'
 date: 2021-03-01
-citation: 'Rogger, D. & Somani, R., (2023) “The persistent impact of electoral incentives on the quality of infrastructure”, Journal of Public Economics 222, doi.org/10.1016/j.jpubeco.2023.104880'
 ---
 **Abstract**